 What is CLOW?

 Why is CLOW offered?

-How is it different from the adult assembly?
+How is it different form the adult assembly?

 Isn't this like teaching?

 How do I prepare to lead CLOW?

 What is Liturgy? – Liturgy is the work of the people; the public worship of the faithful people.
 Its purpose is to give glory to God through prayer; to build up the faith of the people, to teach and instruct the faithful in the meaning of Christ’s word through the sacred mysteries.
 It should engage the whole person, through intellect, senses, emotions, and gestures and postures.

 What is CLOW? – A gathering of children assembled to listen to God’s word and ponder its meaning, but in a way suited to their abilities and their interests.
 At the conclusion of CLOW, the children rejoin their parents for the entire assembly’s celebration of the Liturgy of the Eucharist.

 Why is it offered? – Children hear God’s word with greater meaning when its proclamation and explanation are designed especially for them.
 They hear from the Old Testament, a psalm, the New Testament, the Gospel, Creed, and prayers of the faithful.
 This helps to prepare them to transition to worshiping with the entire assembly in later years.
 Adults/teens who lead CLOW find greater richness and new life in God’s word even for themselves as they read and ponder the scriptures in preparation for sharing them with the children.